 Each year there are 40 vacancies.
-The selection process is not guaranteed by the date of submission, but rather the eligibility of the candidates applying.
+The selection of GTF scholars is not guaranteed by the date of submission, but rather the eligibility of the candidates applying.
 Usually applicants begin to get notification of their acceptance sometime in March after applications and supporting documents have been reviewed and telephone interviews have been conducted.
 The priority deadline is typically the first of April though the process often extends through April and May before all 40 openings are filled depending, of course, on the volume of submissions and the suitability of applicants.

 Join a prestigious community of scholars who have graduated from Early College High Schools and are continuing their educational journey at UHD.